 Melanie’s TV debut was through a Gift of Art.
 She was also featured on Durham Now in January 2015 demonstrating how to make a clock.

 I currently work in white low fire earthenware clay.
-I made this decision because firstly I like the white background of the clay and secondly, I am cognizant of leaving as small a carbon footprint on our world as possible and a lot of my work doesn’t need to be high fired.
+I made this decision because firstly I like the white background of the clay and secondly, I am cognizant of leaving as small a carbon footprint on our world as possible and a lot of my decorative work like clocks doesn’t need to be high fired.
 More recently, I have switched to a white stoneware clay to make functional wares such as mugs and bowls.
 The stoneware glazes give a different quality to the pieces and I am enjoying experimenting with this.

-I prefer to create pottery both thrown and hand built with a contemporary look and mainly use underglazes to decorate my work.
-I enjoy the various effects that these give as they can be used in a painterly fashion, as transfers, layering, colour washes to name a few.
+I prefer to create pottery with a contemporary look and frequently use underglazes to decorate my work.
+I enjoy the various effects that these give as they can be used in a painterly fashion, as transfers, layering, colour washes, bubble and marbling to name a few.
 Colour is very important to me and this is evident in my work.

 I get excited by the endless possibilities of a piece of clay holds, also by the vast array of decoration techniques available too.
 It is something that I never tire of and am continually challenged by.
-I especially like to create one of a kind ceramic pieces and take commissions, I’ve never been great with repetition!
+I especially like to create one of a kind ceramic pieces and take commissions.
+I’ve never been great with repetition and !
 Having fun with my pottery is important to me and I hope this shows through in my work and the lessons that I teach both in my studio and in the community.